bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 networked program.
 In the subsections below, we will describe common combinations of these parts.

+Note: we speak about distributing public keys generically.
+In many cases, P2PKH or P2SH hashes will be distributed instead of public keys, with the actual public keys only being distributed when the outputs they control are spent.

 {% endautocrossref %}

 #### Full-Service Wallets